waynodiablo/Oystercard/yelpv3.md

 end
 ```

 This is a pretty standard `create` method, but note that at the end it takes the user back to the list of restaurants.
 As a result, we won't need a `show` method for endorsements (which makes sense, as we probably don't want each individual endorsement to have a whole page devoted to it!).
+With the controller in place let's commit to git and swap driver/navigator roles &nbsp;:twisted_rightwards_arrows:.

 ##### Creating the model